Will you join the culture club?

 John and David have very kindly allowed their material to be made available for viewing.

-The slides on APM Slideshare and the webinar recording on YouTube is now available in our APM resources area and also embedded below for reference.
+The webinar recording on YouTube is now available in our APM resources area and also embedded below for reference.

 This content is suitable for professionals up to an intermediate level of experience.